jseusx/CSCI4120/HW1_KNN/README.md

 pip3 install -r requirements.txt
 ```
 ### Run the program:
+First, make sure that the **iris_KNN.py** and **iris.data** is downloaded in the same folder/directory.
+Using either terminal or an IDE run the program: <br>
+If you are using an IDE, make sure that the files are in the same directory and run the **.py** file. <br>
-Using either terminal or an IDE to run the program.
-First, make sure that you cd into the directory where the **.py** file is contained.
+If you are using a terminal to run the program, you will need to cd into the directory first where the **.py** file is contained.

 For example:
 **Terminal:**